tnebooks/12th-biology/content.en/botany/classical-genetics/_index.md

 ### Father of Genetics – Gregor Johann Mendel (1822 – 1884)

 The first Geneticist, Gregor Johann Mendel unraveled the mystery of heredity.
 He was born on 22nd July 1822 in Heinzendorf Silesia (now Hyncice, C z e c h o s l o v a k i a ) , Austria.
-After school education, later he studied botany, physics and mathematics at the University of Vienna.He then entered a monastery of St.Thomas at Brunn in Austria and continued his interest in plant hybridization.
+After school education, later he studied botany, physics and mathematics at the University of Vienna.
+He then entered a monastery of St.Thomas at Brunn in Austria and continued his interest in plant hybridization.
 In 1849 Mendel got a temporary position in a school as a teacher and he performed a series of elegant experiments with pea plants in his garden.
 In 1856, he started his historic studies on pea plants.
 1856 to 1863 was the period of Mendel’s hybridization experiments on pea plants.
 Mendel discovered the principles of heredity by studying the inheritance of seven pairs of contrasting traits of pea plant in his garden.
-Mendel crossed and catalogued 24,034
+Mendel crossed and catalogued 24,034 plants through many generations.

-![Gregor Johann Mendel (1822 – 1884)](gregormendel.jpg "")

-plants through many generations.
 His paper entitled **“Experiments on Plant Hybrids”** was presented and published in The Proceedings of the Brunn Society of Natural History in 1866.
 Mendel was the first systematic researcher in the field of genetics.

+![Gregor Johann Mendel (1822 – 1884)](gregormendel.jpg "")

-**Mendel was successful because:** • He applied mathematics and statistical
+**Mendel was successful because:**

-methods to biology and laws of probability to his breeding experiments.
+- He applied mathematics and statistical methods to biology and laws of probability to his breeding experiments.

 - He followed scientific methods and kept accurate and detailed records that include quantitative data of the outcome of his crosses.

 - His experiments were carefully planned and he used large samples.

 - The pairs of contrasting characters which were controlled by factor (genes)were present on separate chromosomes.(Figure 2.4)

 - The parents selected by Mendel were pure breed lines and the purity was tested by self crossing the progeny for many generations.

 **Mendel’s Experimental System – The Garden pea.**

-He chose pea plant because, • It is an annual plant and has clear
+He chose pea plant because,

-contrasting characters that are controlled by a single gene separately.
+- It is an annual plant and has clear contrasting characters that are controlled by a single gene separately.

 - Self-fertilization occurred under normal conditions in garden pea plants.
 Mendel used both self-fertilization and cross- fertilization.

 - The flowers are large hence emasculation and pollination are very easy for hybridization.

 ### Mendel’s experiments on pea plant

 Mendel’s theory of inheritance, known as the Particulate theory, establishes the existence of minute particles or hereditary units or factors, which are now called as **genes**.
-He performed artificial pollination or cross pollination

-experiments with several true-breeding lines of pea plants.
+He performed artificial pollination or cross pollination experiments with several true-breeding lines of pea plants.
 A true breeding lines (Pure-breeding strains) means it has undergone continuous self pollination having stable trait inheritance from parent to offspring.
 Matings within pure breeding lines produce offsprings having specific parental traits that are constant in inheritance and expression for many generations.
 Pure line breed refers to homozygosity only.
 Fusion of male and female gametes produced by the same individual i.e pollen and egg are

 ![Steps in cross Pollination Flowers](steps-in-cross-pollination-flowers.png "")